 - 1. Attain a total of 30 credits or more from 400- and 500-level courses. - 2.
-From the courses specified in the Graduate Major in Computer Science curriculum, - eight credits acquired from Research Seminars; - two credits acquired from Workshop on Computer Science I and II; - a minimum of eight credits acquired from Major Courses; and - · a minimum of five credits acquired from Liberal Arts and Basic Science Courses (Three credits from Humanities and Social Science Courses of which two credits must be from 400-level courses and one credit from 500-level courses, and two credits from Career Development Courses).
+From the courses specified in the Graduate Major in Computer Science curriculum, - eight credits acquired from Research Seminars; - a minimum of eight credits acquired from Major Courses; and - a minimum of five credits acquired from Liberal Arts and Basic Science Courses (Three credits from Humanities and Social Science Courses of which two credits must be from 400-level courses and one credit from 500-level courses, and two credits from Career Development Courses).